It can be a gut punch for some men to admit their full-time job is to stay at home with the kids.

-Your first step isn’t rolling up the sleeves and diving into the diapers.
+Your first step for success as a SAHD isn’t rolling up the sleeves and diving into the diapers.
 It’s to negotiate.
 Chat with your partner about the expectations regarding the role of being a stay-at-home parent.
 Will you be responsible for dinner every night?
 Who’s doing the laundry?
 What about the regular housecleaning?
 If you don’t figure out the right balance and division of labor from the outset, it can lead to a bigger battle down the road.

 2. Figure out your ideal schedule

 Humans are creatures of habit.
-To keep your sanity and the kids from dominating the day, find a routine.
+To succeed at being a SAHD keep your sanity and the kids from dominating the day, find a routine.
 Keeping a fairly regular schedule create stability and normalcy for you.
 Plan some activities, build in some quiet time and keep the kids involved inside and outside (vitamin D — bonus) and tire themselves out.

 3. Set aside some “me” time

-Being an SAHD can seem like Groundhog Day.
+Trying to succeed at being a SAHD can sometimes seem like being Groundhog Day.
 It can be lonely – even though you have another human being around to talk to.
 But without another adult to have real life conversations with, you can find yourself going a little nuts with all the work it takes to keep a young one fully functioning day in and day out.
 Take at least a few minutes every day get some “me” time.
 Go for a walk, meditate, workout, play a video game.
 Do something — anything — to get away from the diaper drama and SAHD recharge.